ocaml/dune/doc/usage.rst

 More precisely, it will choose the outermost ancestor directory containing a ``dune-workspace`` file as root.
-For instance if you are in ``/home/me/code/myproject/src``, then jbuilder will look for all these files in
+For instance if you are in ``/home/me/code/myproject/src``, then dune will look for all these files in
 order:

 -  ``/dune-workspace``